14 Best Things to Do in Parkland (FL)

 Sawgrass Wildlife Hospital And Nature Center

 Each year, hundreds of animals are brought to the facility.
-Though its primary role is rehabilitation, the center offers guided tours and a number of activity options – such as summer camps that are led by knowledgeable and enthusiastic staff.
+And although the primary role of the Sawgrass Wildlife Hospital And Nature Center is rehabilitation, the center offers guided tours.

 10. Butterfly World